bencoveney/bencoveney.github.io/posts/fragment-shaders.md

 - A big video, sometimes played back with compression or low resolution to aid with load times.
 - A `<canvas>` tag, drawn to using either:
   - The web Canvas APIs.
-  - WebGL.
-  - WebGL 2.
+  - WebGL (v1 or v2).
   - WebGPU.

-Of these options, WebGL feels like the best option: It has been widely supported for over 10 years now, can perform well on low-powered devices, and is powerful enough to achieve some impressive visual results.
+Of these options, WebGL feels like the sweet spot: It has been widely supported for over 10 years now, can perform well on low-powered devices, and is plenty powerful enough to achieve some impressive visual results.

-If we're using WebGL, there is a minimum set of WebGL functionality we would need to opt-in to:
+If we're using WebGL to create something of our own, there is a minimum set of WebGL functionality we would need to opt-in to:

 - Enough geometry to fill the screen.
 Given the screen is a rectangle, and WebGL's primitive shape is a triange, that would mean we need at least 2 triangles.
 - A vertex shader, to process each vertex of those 2 triangles.
 That could be a simple function which passes through each vertex without any modification.